 - Sire-Dam -

-The Kevin Ryan-trained gelding was stepping up in class following a fine victory in the Ayr Gold Cup last time out off a mark of 110 and connections were very pleased following another great run by the son of Pivotal.
+At Ascot, the gelding had been stepping up in class following a fine victory in the Ayr Gold Cup off a mark of 110 and connections were very pleased following another great run by the son of Pivotal.